top of page

 Gary Smith the festival coordinator, will be available to provide support and the festival

-will provide comprehensive marketing and ticketing services taking care of another
+itself will provide comprehensive marketing and ticketing services taking care of another

 significant aspect of event organising.